Skip to main content

 House Bill 3159

-April 11 Update: In this overcrowded legislative session, this bill has not gotten enough support to move it forward.
+STATUS: In an overcrowded legislative session, this bill did not get enough support to move forward.
 The good news is that the coalition advancing it has developed great momentum to carry into next session.

 HB 3159, Recovering Oregon’s Wildlife Fund, secures dedicated, sustainable funding for the implementation of Oregon’s Conservation